-When the switch is in VTP transparent mode (VTP disabled), you can create extended-range VLANs (in the range 1006 to 4094).
-Extended-range VLANs enable service providers to extend their infrastructure to a greater number of customers.
-The extended-range VLAN IDs are allowed for any switchport commands that allow VLAN IDs.
-You always use config-vlan mode (accessed by entering the vlan vlan-id global configuration command) to configure extended-range VLANs.
-The extended range is not supported in VLAN database configuration mode (accessed by entering the vlan database privileged EXEC command).
+When the switch is in VTP transparent mode (VTP disabled), you can create extended-range VLANs (in the range 1006 to 4094 for any switch port commands that allow VLAN IDs).
+Enter the vlan vlan-id global configuration command to access config-vlan mode and to configure extended-range VLANs.
+The VLAN database configuration mode (that you access by entering the vlan database privileged EXEC command) does not support the extended range.

-Extended-range VLAN configurations are not stored in the VLAN database, but because VTP mode is transparent, they are stored in the switch running configuration file, and you can save the configuration in the startup configuration file by using the copy running-config startup-config privileged EXEC command.
+Extended-range VLAN configurations are not stored in the VLAN database.
+Because VTP mode is transparent, they are stored in the switch running configuration file.
+You can save the configuration in the startup configuration file by using the copy running-config startup-config privileged EXEC command.

-Although the switch supports 4094 VLAN IDs, see the "Supported VLANs" section on page 12-2 for the actual number of VLANs supported.
+Although the switch supports 4094 VLAN IDs, see the "Supported VLANs" section on page 11-2 for the actual number of VLANs supported.